New Jersey Cosmetology and Hairstyling Practice Exam

 Question: 1 / 400

-What is the effect of heat damage on hair?
+What is the primary effect of malnutrition on hair?

 Get further explanation with Examzify DeepDiveBeta